 Political Prisoners and Detainees

 Under a 1945 law, the government defines political prisoners as those who may be accused of any crime against national security.
-Using this definition, BuCor reported 160 political prisoners in its facilities as of June.
-The BJMP does not track political prisoners and defines prisoners based only on security risk.
+Using this definition, the Bureau of Corrections reported 55 political prisoners in its facilities as of August.
+The Bureau of Jail Management and Penology does not track political prisoners and defines prisoners based only on security risk.

-Nearly three years after her arrest, during which prosecutors used a variety of legal tactics to delay arraignment, including filing new and amending previous charges, opposition Senator Leila de Lima remained in police detention on a charge of conspiracy to commit drug trading.
-In February a CHR statement raised concerns about de Lima’s treatment by the PNP.
-Her case began in 2016 after she opened hearings into killings related to the antidrug campaign.
-Although in detention, de Lima had access to media and some visitors.
+Three years after her arrest, during which prosecutors used a variety of legal tactics to delay arraignment, including filing new and amending previous charges, opposition senator Leila de Lima remained in police detention on a charge of conspiracy to commit drug trading.
+In May her political party–the Liberal Party–called on police to allow de Lima to receive visitors and communicate with others, alleging that police held her incommunicado for a month using the threat of COVID-19 as a pretext.
+The Liberal Party added that the COVID-19 pandemic must not prevent her “right to information, vital health services, and communication.”
+By June in-person contact with her legal team, family, and spiritual advisers was restored.
+In July, one of her accusers, a prison gang leader named Jaybee Sebastian, died in prison, reportedly of COVID-19.
+He claimed that he provided more than $200,000 in drug money to support de Lima’s 2016 senatorial campaign.
+De Lima’s case began in 2016 after she opened hearings into killings related to the antidrug campaign.
+Although detained, de Lima had access to media and some visitors.
 Her case attracted widespread domestic and international attention, with many observers denouncing the charges as politically motivated.

 The government permitted regular access to political prisoners by international humanitarian organizations.